IcaroBrunoDev/react-native-easy-kit/docs/functions/KitProvider.md

 ## How to use

-Frist, import the KitProvider into your App.js
+First, import the KitProvider into your App.js

 ```ts
 ...